Work with cross-region replication

 Update cluster settings

-This section provides links to updating cluster settings.
-The process for updating cluster settings is different depending on the settings you want to modify.
-For details about how settings can be changed, see Cluster settings.
+This section provides links to update cluster settings.
+The process for updating cluster settings is different, depending on whether you change settings on the primary cluster or secondary cluster.
+For more information about how to update settings, see Cluster settings.

 Delete clusters that use cross-region replication